 You immediately know the next word that will be uttered: DiGiorno.

 Before Digiorno, frozen pizzas were a niche food product.
 People purchased it, but most people felt the quality was lacking.
+Digiorno pioneered a massively successful advertising campaign all built around the concept that its frozen pizzas weren’t just good – they were as good as delivery.
+Oh, and a hell of a lot cheaper to boot.

 Comparison anchors you in the mind of your customers as a product or service similar to your largest competitors.
 Sometimes, it’s not even competition, it’s aspirational.
 It doesn’t matter because your potential customers will see you as the same.
 This is a strategy that can be difficult to execute because you really do need to offer already similar services, but when pulled off, it’s highly effective.
 Your competitors can’t punch down because then that gives you more brand equity and awareness.
 They also can’t move as fast, so you have the edge.